justintanner/ra-103/README.md

 cp ~/ralessons/ra-101
 ```

-### 9. Create a Branch

-- Ensure you’re in the ~/ralessons/ra-101 directory.
 - Create and switch to a branch named after your Skool username:

 ```bash
 git branch @skool-username
 git checkout @skool-username
 ```

 Your terminal prompt should now show: